COINtoolbox/RESSPECT/docs/canonical.rst

    :align: center
    :height: 224 px
    :width: 640 px
-   :alt: Comparison between original training and canonical samples.
+   :alt: Comparison between original training and canonical samples for SNPCC data set.

 In the command line, using the same parameters as in the code above, you can do all at once: